 In 1956 the original projector equipment was replaced with equipment from the Tivoli Theatre in Brisbane.

 In 1973 Ron and Mandy West introduced the Travelling Film Festival, which featured first-release and avant garde films, to the Majestic Theatre, and the festival screened at Pomona until 1994.
 The Wests purchased the theatre in 1974.
-The Majestic remained the Noosa Shire's only picture theatre until 1984.
+The Majestic remained the Noosa Shire’s only picture theatre until 1984.
 The film projection equipment was replaced in 1980, and a DVD system was installed in 2003.
 During the 1980s the theatre also operated as a video hire outlet to help keep it viable.
 In 1987 Ron West was asked to show a silent movie to a group of travel agents, and since he possessed a print of the 1926 film The Son of the Sheik, starring Rudolf Valentino, he ran the film and accompanied it with his restored Wurlitzer pipe organ, making up the music as he went along.
 Word got around, and after several months the Wests decided to only show silent movies at the Majestic, which gained world-wide recognition as a silent movie house.
 Six days a week, the Majestic was open to school visits and coach loads of Australian and international tourists.
-The most popular silent films shown since 1987 include The Son of the Sheik, the original Raymond Longford production of Dad and Dave in On our Selection, and Charlie Chaplin and Jackie Cooper in The Kid.
+The most popular silent films shown since 1987 include The Son of the Sheik, the original Raymond Longford production of Dad and Dave in On our Selection, an Australian Production.

 The current organ console, the only one in a Queensland theatre, is located to the left of the stage and is an electrical 1937 Compton.
 It was bequeathed to the theatre by the Linnet family of Brisbane on the passing of Blaire Linnet.
 It comes from the Regal Cinema in South Shields, Chester England.
 It’s rebuilding commenced in 2006 by John Brooks and Don Clark.
 The pipe chamber, which also contains a bank of 1930s electrical organ switches from the Theatre Royal in Halifax, is located within the former supper room extension on the south east side of the theatre.
 Three ranks of Christie pipes in the chamber were originally from a theatre in Dunedin, New Zealand, and were owned by a church in Sydney before they were acquired by Ron West in 1985.
 Other ranks of pipes have been obtained, with the hope of eventually having 12 ranks.
 West did not just collect pipe organ parts – the timber organ grill that separates the organ room from the auditorium is made of Oregon pine, and comes from the Roxy Theatre in Parramatta.
 It took six and a half years to restore the organ and it was launched on 6th July 2019 to a sell out audience.